adityaverma767/AppliedResearchOAfa2025/submissions/Sai Karthik Kata/README.md

 ```bash
 python groove_genie.py
 ```
 All customization optins can be changed through the CLI.
+I would recommend choosing genres close to your input as otherwise it can lead to some strange outputs.